DLP-LoRA: Efficient Task-Specific LoRA Fusion with a Dynamic, Lightweight Plugin for Large Language Models: Experiments

-We also conduct a comprehensive evaluation of the inference time efficiency of DLP-LoRA and its variants compared to the baseline LLM backbones and single LoRA models.
-As shown in Table~\ref{tab:inference_time_rate}, single LoRA models exhibit inference speeds comparable to the baseline LLMs, being only about 1.05 times slower on average.
-When incorporating ALBERT (11M parameters) as the plugin, DLP-LoRA's inference time ranges from 1.12 to 1.90 times slower than the baseline LLMs, representing a 40.41\% increase compared to single LoRA inference.
-By contrast, using the mini-MLP plugin with 5M parameters, DLP-LoRA achieves faster inference, with only an 18.19\% average increase in inference time over single LoRA models across all tasks.
-These results validate the efficiency of our sentence-level LoRA selection and fusion approach in DLP-LoRA.
+We also conduct a comprehensive evaluation of the inference time efficiency of DLP-LoRA and its variants compared to the basic LLM backbones and single LoRA models.
+As shown in Table~\ref{tab:inference_time_rate}, single LoRA models exhibit inference speeds comparable to the baseline LLMs, being only about 1.05x slower on average.
+When incorporating ALBERT (11M parameters) as the plugin, DLP-LoRA's inference time ranges from 1.12 to 1.90x slower than the basic LLMs, representing a 41.90\% increase compared to single LoRA inference.
+By contrast, using the mini-MLP plugin with 5M parameters, DLP-LoRA achieves faster inference, with only an 18.10\% average increase in inference time over single LoRA models across all tasks.
+These results validate the efficiency of our sentence-level LoRA selection and fusion approach.